 Michael L. Cooper has published 16 middle-grade and young adult books, both biography and social history, with major publishers such as Viking and National Geographic.
 He has taught nonfiction and fiction at the Institute for Writers in Madison, Connecticut for 20 years.
 For the Carnegie Center, Michael mentors fiction and nonfiction writers.
 Learn more about Michael by visiting his website.

 Mary Knight is the author of Saving Wonder, a middle grade novel published by Scholastic and winner of the 2017 Green Earth Book Award.
-With an MFA in Creative Writing from Spalding University, Mary has mentored writers in both young adult and adult fiction, and is also willing to work with writers of creative nonfiction or memoir.
+With an MFA in Creative Writing from Spalding University, Mary has mentored writers in both young adult and adult fiction, and is also willing to work with writers of creative nonfiction, memoir, or personal essay.
 For more information about Mary, you are invited to visit her website or contact her directly through the website’s comment section.

 Karen Leet has sold hundreds of stories and articles as well as several books including co-authoring Civil War Lexington, Kentucky: Breeding Ground of Power (The History Press) and a historical novel for middle grade Sarah’s Courage: A Kentucky Frontier Kidnapping (THP).
 She mentors writers of children’s and religious/inspirational material.
 See her Facebook pages for her books.

 Lynn Pruett has published the novel Ruby River (Grove/Atlantic Press) and numerous essays and short stories.
 She mentors novelists, fiction writers, and essayists in the Author Academy and teaches in the MFA program at Murray State University.
 For more information see her Facebook page or faculty bio for Murray State’s MFA in Creative Writing program.